notkevinjohn/RFIDController/docs/software.md

                   height = self.SignedIntFromBytes(response[1:3])/1000
                   return height
 ```
-This function gets the heigh from the laser distance sensor.
+This function gets the height from the laser distance sensor.
+This value comes across as an integer that's been multiplied by 1000 for sufficient accuracy, so we divide by 1000 here.
-Note:If no laser is present, it will still return a value that is meaningless.
+Note: If no laser is present, it will still return a value that is meaningless.

 ```python3
 def IntFromBytes(self, _bytes):